 When employees leave their current employers to work for a competitor, it can be a combustible situation.
 Fears and tensions can be ameliorated, at least in part, where both the employees and new employers demonstrate proper respect for legitimate concerns that the former employers may have regarding the protection of their trade secrets.
 To help address those concerns, employees should cooperate with reasonable exit interviews, coordinate with their former employers concerning the return of any company electronic files and other property that may remain in their possession at termination, and not misuse company trade secrets in their new employment.
 Hiring employers should have sound recruiting and interview practices to screen candidates and protect the company from potential trade secret issues resulting from new hires and their retention, use, or disclosure of their former employer's documents.
 Once appropriate vetting of candidates has occurred and offers have been extended and accepted, hiring employers should, in consultation with affected employees, consider (if possible and practical) placing their new hires in roles that would not benefit from the trade secrets of their former employers.
-The hiring employers also should articulate to their new hires the requirement that they not misappropriate any information of their former employers.
+The hiring employers also should articulate to their new hires the requirement that they not misappropriate any confidential information of their former employers.

-Principle No. 4 - In response to an impending employee departure, the employer should identify, address, and communicate as appropriate legitimate concerns about the departing employee's compliance with their continuing obligation to protect the employers' trade secrets.
+Principle No. 4 - In response to an impending employee departure, the employer should identify, address, and communicate to the employee any concerns regarding compliance with their continuing obligation to protect the employer's trade secrets.

 Employers should consider communicating to departing employees their concerns that employees have misappropriated or will misappropriate the company's trade secrets to the benefit of their new employers and solicit a dialogue to resolve those concerns.
-On the other hand, where appropriate, employers may wish to monitor the situation for evidence of misappropriation (or threatened misappropriation) before confronting employees or beginning litigation.
-And, of course, some circumstances may call for immediate filing of a trade secret misappropriation lawsuit seeking provisional relief.
+Where appropriate, employers may wish to monitor the situation for evidence of misappropriation (or threatened misappropriation) before confronting employees or beginning litigation.
+In contrast, some circumstances may call for immediate filing of a trade secret misappropriation lawsuit seeking provisional relief.